 4. The food and drink

-I didn’t know much about Polish food other than pierogi (filled dumplings) before we visited Kraków.
+I didn’t know much about Polish food before we visited Krakow, other than a fondness for pierogi (filled dumplings).
 But we were introduced to a few other local specialities like zapiekanka (a kind of baguette pizza) and obwarzanek (a thin bagel).
 We tried traditional Polish food like potato pancakes with creamy mushroom sauce at Miod Malina, and discovered a modern take on traditional Polish ingredients at the Szara Gęś (Gray Goose).

 5. The value for money

-So if you want to treat yourself and get a bit of luxury on a budget then it’s perfect.
-Accommodation is really good value – we stayed in an apartment which cost us £46 a night for four people but you can also find rooms in four- and five-star hotels for around £100 a night.
+So if you want to treat yourself to a bit of luxury on a budget then it’s perfect.
+Accommodation is really good value – we stayed in an apartment which cost us £46/€53 a night for four people but you can also find rooms in four- and five-star hotels for around £100/€114 a night.

-Entry to the Town Hall Tower was free the day we visited, and the different sections of Wawel Castle and Schindler’s Factory only cost 20 Zloty (£4) each.
+Entry to the Town Hall Tower was free the day we visited but would normally be 9 Zloty (£2/€2), and the different sections of Wawel Castle and Schindler’s Factory only cost 20 Zloty (£4/€4.50) each.
 Because it’s such good value we could add on things like private airport transfers rather than getting the train, making the trip feel that bit more luxurious.